wazuh/wazuh-documentation/source/user-manual/kibana-app/features/query-configuration.rst

 Query configuration
 ===================

 The actual configuration of an agent, or the manager can be queried on demand by clicking on the *Agents* tab or the *Management* tab.
-From here you will be able to fetch the loaded configuration in real time.
+From here you will be able to fetch the active configuration in real time.

 .. image:: ../../../images/kibana-app/features/query-configuration/tab-agent.png
   :align: center